Here’s a look at the life of US Supreme Court Justice Samuel Alito.

-Other Facts: Nicknamed “Scalito” as his views resemble those of conservative Supreme Court Justice Antonin Scalia.
+Nicknamed “Scalito” as his views resemble those of the late conservative Supreme Court Justice Antonin Scalia.

-Timeline: 1976-1977 - Law clerk to Hon.
-Leonard I. Garth, judge of the U.S. Court of Appeals for the Third Circuit.
+1976-1977 - Law clerk to Leonard I. Garth, judge of the US Court of Appeals for the Third Circuit.

 April 27, 1990 - Confirmed unanimously by the Senate on a voice vote.

-1991 - Is the only dissenting voice in a 3rd Circuit ruling striking down a Pennsylvania law that required women to notify their husbands if they planned to get an abortion.
-Planned Parenthood v.
-Casey, 947 F.2d 682 (3d Cir.
-1991)
+1991 - Is the only dissenting voice in a Third Circuit ruling striking down a Pennsylvania law that required women to notify their husbands if they planned to get an abortion.

-1993 - Agrees with the majority that an Iranian woman seeking asylum could establish eligibility by showing that she had an abhorrence with her country’s “gender specific laws and repressive social norms,” or because of a belief in feminism or membership in a feminist group.
-Fatin v.
-INS, 12 F.3d 1233 (3d Cir.
-1993)
+1993 - Agrees with the majority that an Iranian woman seeking asylum could establish eligibility by showing that she has an abhorrence with her country’s “gender specific laws and repressive social norms,” or because of a belief in feminism or membership in a feminist group.

-1999 - Writes the opinion in a case that said a Christmas display on city property did not violate separation of church and state doctrines because it included a large plastic Santa Claus as well as a Menorah and a banner hailing diversity.
-ACLU v.
-Schundler, 168 F.3d 92 (3d Cir.
-1999)
+1999 - Writes the opinion in a case that says a Christmas display on city property does not violate separation of church and state doctrines because it included a large plastic Santa Claus as well as a Menorah and a banner hailing diversity.

-2001 - Agrees with the majority that struck down a public school district’s anti-harassment policy, saying the policy -- which included non-vulgar, non-school-sponsored speech -- violated the First Amendment.
-Saxe v.
-State College Area School District, 240 F.3d 200 (3d Cir.
-2001)
+2001 - Agrees with the majority that strikes down a public school district’s anti-harassment policy, saying the policy - which included non-vulgar, non-school-sponsored speech - violated the First Amendment.

-January 31, 2006 - Alito is confirmed as an associate justice to the U.S. Supreme Court.
-The U.S. Senate voted 58-42.
+January 31, 2006 - Alito is confirmed as an associate justice to the Supreme Court.
+The US Senate votes 58-42.
 He is immediately sworn in by Chief Justice John Roberts.

-February 1, 2006 - Sworn in as a Supreme Court Justice a second time in a ceremony at the White House.
-He replaces Justice Sandra Day O'Connor.
+February 1, 2006 - Sworn in as a Supreme Court justice a second time in a ceremony at the White House.

-March 2, 2011 - Alito is the sole dissenter in the free speech case involving Westboro Baptist Church, stating that "free and open debate is not a license for the vicious verbal assault that occurred in this case.”
+March 2, 2011 - Alito is the sole dissenter in the free speech case involving Westboro Baptist Church.
+In an 8-1 decision, the court rules that the First Amendment allows the church to carry out anti-gay protests, even at military funerals.
+Westboro had been sued by the family of a fallen Marine whose funeral was disrupted by church protesters.
+In his dissent, Alito writes, “Our profound national commitment to free and open debate is not a license for the vicious verbal assault that occurred in this case.”